Twice-cooked pork (回锅肉) is one dish that I regularly order in Chinese restaurants. After much procrastination, I finally decided to make it at home.

 Let’s take a look at these ingredients briefly.

 Chili bean paste (Doubanjiang / 豆瓣酱) is primarily made with fermented broad beans.
-There isn’t any substitute for it, but fortunately, it is widely available in Asian grocery stores and also online from Amazon.
-It is very commonly used in Szechuan food, such as Mapo tofu and Ants Climbing a Tree.
+There isn’t any substitute for it, but fortunately, it is widely available in Asian grocery stores and online from Amazon.
+It is commonly used in other Chinese cuisines, especially Szechuan cuisines, such as Mapo tofu and Ants Climbing a Tree.

-Sweet bean paste (甜面酱) is less common outside Asian, but similarly, it should be available at Asian grocery stores and online.
-If it is unavailable, you can and reduce the amount of sugar in the recipe and substitute it with hoisin sauce.
+Sweet bean paste (甜面酱, tian mian jiang, sweet bean sauce) is less common outside Asia, but similarly, it should be available at Asian grocery stores and online.
+If it is unavailable, you can reduce the sugar in the recipe and substitute it with hoisin sauce.

 3. Prepare all the vegetables and aromatics